erigontech/docs/src/getting-started/hw-requirements.md

 ## Bandwith

-A stable and reliable internet connection is crucial for running a node, especially if you intend to run a validator node: a downtime can result in missed rewards or penalties.
-A minimum download speed of 25Mbps is recommended, and it's best to use an ISP with an uncapped data allowance.
+A stable and reliable internet connection is crucial for running a node, especially if you're running a validator node, as downtime can lead to missed rewards or penalties.
+We recommend a minimum inbound and outbound bandwidth of 20 Mbps, with a stable connection and low latency.
+For optimal performance, it's best to use an ISP with an uncapped data allowance.